[DISCLOSURE: Cards from our partners are reviewed below.]

 New account holders can receive 10,000 bonus points after spending $500 in the first 90 days.
 That’s enough to redeem for $100 cash back.
 There’s also no limit to the amount of rewards you can earn.

-New NFL Extra Points credit cardholders also receive six billing cycles of special 0% annual percentage rate (APR) financing for eligible ticket purchases, and 15 months of interest-free financing for balance transfers made within 45 days of account opening, with a 3% balance transfer fee (or $5, whichever is greater).
-After that the standard APR for purchases is a variable 16.24%, 21.24% or 26.24%, based on your credit.
+New NFL Extra Points credit cardholders also receive six billing cycles of special 0% annual percentage rate (APR) financing on NFL tickets purchased from any participating NFL team ticket office, and 15 months of interest-free financing for balance transfers made within 45 days of account opening, with a 3% balance transfer fee (or $5, whichever is greater).
+After that the standard APR for purchases is a variable 16.49%, 21.49% or 26.49% based on your credit.
 (You can check your credit scores for free on Credit.com to see where you stand.)

 Finally, cardholders enjoy Visa Signature Benefits including zero liability on unauthorized transactions, a 24-hour concierge service, lost luggage reimbursement and a purchase security policy.
 There is no annual fee for this card.